-It’s true that not everyone will succeed at their initial business venture, some will even fail several times first before finally achieving business success.
+Not everyone will indeed succeed at their initial business venture, some will even fail several times first before finally achieving business success.

 That’s why I can say that entrepreneurship is not just about knowing what you can or cannot do.
 Your ability to persist through all the failures and your willingness to learn from your mistakes – that’s what truly matters if you want to succeed in business.

-And I learned that, when it comes to making life-changing decisions, it’s natural to hear uncertainty and concern from the people closest to us, most specially our peers, friends and family.
+And I learned that, when it comes to making life-changing decisions, it’s natural to hear uncertainty and concern from the people closest to us, most especially our peers, friends, and family.

 However, I realized that accepting their beliefs on what we can or cannot do, will only limit us from achieving our true potential.